lukasotero/wallpaperCode/README.md

 ### Step 6: Submit a PR (Pull Request)

-- This is the moment you have been waiting for; submitting a _Pull Request_ (PR).
 - So far all the work you have done has been on the fork of the project, which as you remember resides on your own account of GitHub.
 - Now it's time to send your changes to the main project to be merged with it.
 - This is called a [_Pull Request_](https://help.github.com/articles/about-pull-requests/ "About Pull Requests - GitHub Help") because you are asking the original project maintainer to "pull" your changes into their project.
-- Go to the main page of **your fork** on GitHub (it will have the fork icon and your own user name at the top).
+- Go to the main page of **your fork** on GitHub.
 - Towards the top of the repo you will see a highlighted pull request message with a green button.
-- Click on the `Compare and pull request`
+- Click on the `Compare and pull request`.

 - This is what the `Open a pull request` page looks like.
 - REMEMBER _you are trying to merge your branch with the original project not with the `master` branch on your fork_.
 - The image below gives you an idea of how the header of your pull request should look like.
-- On the left is the original project, followed by the master branch.
+- On the left is the original project, followed by the `master` branch.
 On the right is your fork and the branch you created.

 ![Open a Pull Request](readme-only/pull-request-branches.jpg)